solana-mobile/solana-mobile-doc-site/docs/android-native/mwa_integration.md

 </TabItem>
 </Tabs>

-Once authorized with a wallet, the DApp can request the wallet to sign transactions, messages and send transactions via RPC. `authorize` also returns an [`AuthorizationResult`](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib/latest/com/solana/mobilewalletadapter/clientlib/protocol/MobileWalletAdapterClient.AuthorizationResult.html) that contains metadata from the wallet, like the wallet label and an `authToken`.
+Once authorized with a wallet, the app can request the wallet to sign transactions, messages and send transactions via RPC. `authorize` also returns an [`AuthorizationResult`](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib/latest/com/solana/mobilewalletadapter/clientlib/protocol/MobileWalletAdapterClient.AuthorizationResult.html) that contains metadata from the wallet, like the wallet label and an `authToken`.

 ### Reauthorization for subsequent connections